Skip to content

 go test <package_name>

-• Similarly, for testing frontend, first navigate to the frontend directory, and then run the tests
+• To test the frontend, navigate to the frontend directory and run:

 cd frontend